clburlison/clburlison.com/_posts/2014-10-06-munkirepo-guide-part-1.md

 {% endhighlight %}

 ##Setting up Nginx
-_Note:_ if you read this guide before October 19th issue the following command before preceding to the setup below.
-``sudo rm /etc/nginx/sites-enabled/munki_repo.conf``

 Nginx is fast, light-weight, and uses a fraction of the resources that Apache uses.
 But don't take my word for it there are lots of [other reason](http://arstechnica.com/business/2011/11/a-faster-web-server-ripping-out-apache-for-nginx/) why [you might want to use Nginx](http://wiki.nginx.org/WhyUseIt).

 Nginx's installation on Ubuntu is very similar to Apache's.
 All of its config files are stored in _/etc/nginx_.